modxcms/teleport/README.md

 You must also be able to run PHP using the CLI SAPI.

-At the current time, Teleport only supports MySQL deployments of MODX Revolution.
+NOTE: At the current time, various Teleport Extract tpls only support MySQL deployments of MODX Revolution.

 Usage on Linux environments with the PHP posix extension can take advantage of advanced user-switching features.